 that early on will free us from much disappointment.
 They say that you should

-never mention politics and religion certain settings.
+never mention politics and religion in certain settings.
 Pointing out your position

 taboo is in a job interview.
 So much for that concept, I can hardly wait for an